What is your goal in learning Tango?

 Since there exists a prejudice to see dancing only as a “performing art”, the initial approach is usually to “pretend”: something like pretending to be on a stage dancing for an audience.
 And a movement that in essence is very simple (and easy), comes out with a very artificial look.
 That is all unconscious.
 Naturally there is a tendency to hide ourselves from the eyes of others, and that artificiality serves as “defense mechanism” to protect you from whoever may take advantage of knowing you.

-All that makes you put in a lot of effort.
-Dancing is supposed to be easy.
-It will be easy if you strengthen yourself.
+Dancing is supposed to be easy, and it will be easy if you strengthen yourself.

 Tango asks you to be honest, and show your honest self.
 Very probably, at the beginning you do not recognize yourself in what appears when you allow yourself to be natural, let it go, and you may not like it!
 But, good news, once you know yourself and how you actually move, you can change it, you can shape it, and you can work on making yourself more elegant without pretending.
 And that is going to make you stronger.
 And for that, you will be thankful to Tango forever.